tedtheturtlenz/PointCloud_Prep/README.md

+# PointCloud_Prep
-# This repository is mainly for creating training data for the modified PointStack repository below:
+This repository is mainly for creating training data for the modified PointStack repository below:
 LINK!!!

 The point clouds that these scripts are used on have been Bonsai Trees with about ~1mil points.
 But theoretically could work on any object point cloud.